Winnipeg Jets: Winnipeg Jets (2011–present)

 The Jets made their formal regular season debut on October 9, 2011, when a sellout crowd at the MTS Centre saw the visiting Montreal Canadiens defeat the Jets 5–1, with Nik Antropov scoring the first-ever Jets goal.
 The opening ceremonies featured a concert by Winnipeg-based rock band Bachman–Turner Overdrive, who performed "You Ain't Seen Nothing Yet" with the title sung as "we just got back the Jets".
-Other highlights on the first Jets schedule included a home-and-home set with the Phoenix Coyotes, Winnipeg's previous NHL franchise (including a December 1 game in Winnipeg, the Coyotes' first regular season appearance in Winnipeg since vacating the city), as well as a December 17 home game against the Anaheim Ducks, which was former Jet Teemu Selanne's first playing appearance in Winnipeg since being traded from the Jets in February 1996.
+Other highlights on the first Jets schedule included a home-and-home set with the Phoenix Coyotes, Winnipeg's previous NHL franchise (including a December 1 game in Winnipeg, the Coyotes' first regular season appearance in Winnipeg since vacating the city), as well as a December 17 home game against the Anaheim Ducks, which was former Jet Teemu Selänne's first playing appearance in Winnipeg since being traded from the Jets in February 1996.

 During the summer of 2012, the Jets added Perry Pearn to their coaching staff.
 Larry Simmons was appointed assistant general manager, the same position he had held with the Thrashers.
 As the Jets inherited the Thrashers' position in the Southeast Division since the 2011–12 season, the NHL and National Hockey League Players' Association (NHLPA) were prompted to consider realignment of teams.
 Beginning in 2013–14, the Jets moved to the Western Conference and play in the new-look, seven-team Central Division.

-The Jets fired Noel and Pearn in January 2014, with the former being replaced by veteran coach Paul Maurice.
+The Jets fired Noël and Pearn in January 2014, with the former being replaced by veteran coach Paul Maurice.
 On April 9, 2015, the Jets clinched their first Stanley Cup playoff appearance since relocating to Winnipeg following a 1–0 shootout loss to the Colorado Avalanche.
 They clinched the spot after the Calgary Flames defeated the Los Angeles Kings later in the night.
 Finishing the season in the second wild-card spot, they played the top-seeded Anaheim Ducks in the first round.
 In the first playoff series that involved a team from Winnipeg since the 1996 playoffs, the Ducks swept the Jets in four games.

 Dustin Byfuglien with the Jets in the 2015–16 season.
 The Jets signed Byfuglien to a five-year extension in the 2015 off-season.

 The season following their first playoff run was a disappointment, as the Jets finished 25th overall, well out of the playoffs.
 Management was forced to deal with expiring contracts of two star players, electing to sign Dustin Byfuglien to a five-year extension while trading team captain Andrew Ladd to the Chicago Blackhawks at the NHL trade deadline.
 Despite finishing with the sixth-worst record in the league, the Jets managed to win the second overall pick in the 2016 NHL entry draft through the draft lottery, which they used to select Finnish prospect Patrik Laine.
 Later that summer, the team appointed Blake Wheeler as their new captain.